Asian Skillet Shrimp and Sugar Snap Peas

 Better than Chinese takeout.
 It has lots of sweet-heat from a mixture of sugar snap peas, red onion, fresh ginger and garlic.

-- 1 pound(s) uncooked shrimp, frozen, large, thawed, drained, peeled and deveined
+uncooked shrimp1 pound(s), frozen, large, thawed, drained, peeled and deveined

-crushed red pepper flakes, or to taste
+crushed red pepper flakes¼ tsp, or to taste

 - Heat oil in large nonstick skillet over medium-high heat.
 Add garlic, ginger and onion; cook, stirring frequently, 1 minute.
 Add sugar snap peas; cook until crisp-tender, stirring frequently, about 3 minutes.
 Add shrimp; cook until shrimp are almost cooked through and turn pink; about 3 minutes.

 - Meanwhile, in a small bowl, mix together 1/4 cup broth and cornstarch; stir well to blend.
 Add remaining 3/4 cup broth and soy sauce.

 - Pour broth mixture into skillet, scraping up any browned bits with a spoon; stir in red pepper flakes and sugar.
 Reduce heat to low and simmer until sauce thickens and shrimp are completely cooked, about 2 minutes.
 Serve over rice.
 Yields about 1 cup shrimp-vegetable mixture and 1/2 cup rice per serving.